benknoble/benknoble.github.io/_posts/2025-04-18-skepticism.md

 willful blindness, intentionally drawing a veil upon ourselves, to separate artifact from creator.
 It is not my intent to suggest that we can never benefit from the fruit of the poison tree[^1].
-I do suggest however there are alternatives readily available, and that it may take more labor from those of us so endowed with digital control to ensure that such alternatives continue to exist, are created anew for a modern world, and proliferate intellectually, legally, socially, and politically, in order to foster a free ecosystem.
+I do suggest however there are alternatives[^4] readily available, and that it may take more labor from those of us so endowed with digital control to ensure that such alternatives continue to exist, are created anew for a modern world, and proliferate intellectually, legally, socially, and politically, in order to foster a free ecosystem.

 It's [really hard to be a generative-AI skeptic right